Anger in our joints and muscles

 Peppadew supports

 Are you anxious about tumour cells that are “capable of migrating through the lymphatic or blood systems to colonise distant sites?”
-As melanomas love to do.
+That is what melanomas love to do.
 Capsaicin has been shown to mitigate against this process.
 It’s no guarantee, of course.
 Enjoying wholesome food daily just shifts the odds in your favour.

 Anger in our joints and muscles

-Anger in our joints and muscles is a sure sign of inflammatory foods.
+Anger in our joints and muscles is a sure sign of inflammatory foods; eat more spicy peppers daily whether you like them or not.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.